-Cardboard shredders are industrial shredding machines specifically designed to condense used boxes and cartons.
+Cardboard shredders are a type of industrial shredder specifically designed to condense used boxes and cartons.
 Cardboard is used as packaging material in every industry.
 Electronics, culinary supplies, shoes, lamps and even other cardboard boxes are all shipped and packaged in some variety of cardboard.

 When cardboard packaging is no longer usable, it can be recycled, assuming it hasn’t been contaminated.
 At the beginning of the recycling process, the cardboard must be shredded so that it can be more easily processed.
 The shredded material is either recycled into new cardboard products or used as packaging material in shipping applications.

 After the cardboard has been shredded, it is condensed and becomes much easier to handle and transport.
 In addition to recycling facilities that provide off-site shredding and prepare cardboard to form new products, other businesses like warehouses, shipping companies, packaging companies, restaurants, grocery stores and even some large offices can own on-site cardboard shredders.
 This reduces dumpster removal charges, and since the shredded material may be used for packaging delicate and breakable items, the need for purchasing packing materials is minimized.

 Shredding is a popular option when it comes to used cardboard products because cardboard can be bulky and therefore difficult to cut by hand, and it takes up space even when it has been broken down and flattened.
 Shredding reduces cardboard’s size significantly, allowing it to be compressed into dense bales.